 - Myawaddy (in the Kayin State of southeastern Myanmar on the border to western Thailand)

-- Kawthaung (in the southernmost part of Myanmar, in the Tanintharyi Region on the border of the Thai Peninsula and the cluster of islands)
+- Kawthaung (in the southernmost part of Myanmar, Tanintharyi Region on the border of the Thai Peninsula and the cluster of islands)

 - Tamu (in the Sagaing Region of northwestern Myanmar on the border to northeastern India)